Jump to

 Taylor welcomes over 2,000 alumni, parents, family members, and friends for Homecoming and Family Weekend.

-Center for Innovation and Entrepreneurship hosts the 10th Shark Tank, giving $9,500 for student-presented ideas and projects.
+Center for Innovation and Entrepreneurship hosts the 11th Trojan Arena, giving $8,500 for student-presented ideas and projects.

 Silent Night fills Odle Arena with national coverage from ESPN, CBS, and local channels.

-Taylor hosts 500 Special Olympics athletes in the KSAC for Take-It-To-The-Hoop, a Special Olympics competition.
+Taylor hosts Special Olympics in the KSAC for Take-It-To-The-Hoop, a Special Olympics competition.

 Envision Film Festival highlights the best work of student filmmakers and offers film workshops from industry guests.